-The Safety & Police Services and/or other campus first responders may become aware of a critical incident or other emergency situation that potentially affects the health and/or safety of the campus community.
-Generally, campus first responders become aware of these situations when they are reported to the Police or upon discovery during patrol or other assignments.
+First responders, including campus administrators, Security officers, Upper Burrell Police, or the Pennsylvania State Police may become aware of a critical incident or other emergency situation that potentially affects the health and/or safety of the campus community.

-Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, first responders will notify supervisors in the Safety & Police Services or other authorized University office to issue an emergency notification.
+Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, first responders will notify the Chancellor, Public Relations Specialist, or other authorized University office to issue an emergency notification.

-The University's authorized representatives1 including will immediately initiate all or some portions of the University's emergency notification system.
+The University's authorized representatives1 will immediately initiate all or some portions of the University's emergency notification system.
 If, in the professional judgment of first responders, issuing a notification potentially compromises efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency, the University may elect to delay issuing an emergency notifications.
 As soon as the condition that may compromise efforts is no longer present, the University will issue the emergency notification to the campus community.